Karmamudrā: Necessity of consort

-Qualifications for physical practice
+Qualifications for practice

-In the 'new' schools of Tibetan Buddhism a practitioner of the three lower classes of tantra is restricted to visualisation of a jnanamudra consort.
+In the 'new' schools of Tibetan Buddhism a practitioner of the three lower classes of tantra is restricted to visualisation of a consort (jnanamudra).
 Initiation into one of the anuttarayoga tantras allows sexual practice with a karmamudra.

 All Vajrayana traditions agree that qualified lay practitioners, including former monks who have renounced their vows, can use physical consorts as the Vajrayana founders did.
 For example, Atisa wrote that "Those [consecrations] on which the householder may rely include everything taught in the tantras."
 There are different stances on whether current monks can engage in the practice.
 The Buddhist scholar Tripitakamala felt the overall goal of Buddhahood overrides concerns for monastic vows.

 History

 Tantra rose to prominence during the Pala Empire period in medieval India.
 Tantric Buddhism provided an alternative to the monastic solitary techniques to pursue enlightenment whereby it could be pursued through intimacy with another person.
 According to Miranda Shaw, the increased social inclusiveness of Tantra allowed the voices of women to emerge through their roles as karmamudra.
 Shaw details 16 known instances of women teaching male practitioners through secret oral instruction and notes that several of the 7 tantric texts accepted by the Tibetans in the 8th century as fundamental tantric works were written by women.